alex-crouch/zsh-diskfree/README.md

 ## Auto-Updating Prompt (Optional)

-To make your prompt automatically update when idle at a prompt (useful for seeing disk space changes), add these lines to the top of your theme file, the `TMOUT` value is the refresh rate in seconds:
+To make your prompt automatically update when idle at a prompt, add these lines to the top of your theme file, the `TMOUT` value is the refresh rate in seconds:

 ```bash
 TMOUT=1